clamsproject/aapb-annotations/scene-recognition/readme.md

 ## Annotation Guidelines
 > [!Important]
-> Please read this explanationof the types of frames first.
+> Please read this explanation of the types of frames first.
 > [`Types of frames`](https://docs.google.com/document/d/1IyM_rCsCr_1XQ39j36WMX-XnVVBT4T_01j-M0eYqyDs/edit) is the guidelines for this project along with more specific instructions from this `readme.md`.
 ### Preparation
 The tool must be downloaded or accessed via Ivanti.